developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/advanced/index.md

 <br>

 ## Advanced Data Formatting
-Through Advanced Data Formatting, DataWedge permits data acquired from barcode scanning, magstripe reading or other methods to be manipulated based on the data content.
-To determine how and whether the data should be altered, the ADF Plug-in applies rules that perform actions on data based on specific criteria relating to the data itself.
-For example, a rule might be created to check the first four digits of any 16-digit number to determine if it's a credit card affiliated with a specific bank.
+DataWedge permits data acquired from barcode scanning, magstripe reading or other methods to be manipulated based on the data content.
+The Advanced Data Formatting (ADF) Process Plug-in can be configured to determine whether and how the data should be altered according to rules that perform actions based on specific criteria relating to the data itself.
+For example, a rule might be created to check the first four digits of any 16-digit number to determine if it's from a credit card affiliated with a specific bank.

 >>> EDIT THESE: